 EVANSTON — Evanston fire and ambulance crews responded to three separate structure fires on Friday, Nov.
 13, keeping firefighters unusually busy.

 The first two fires occurred within about 45 minutes of one another on Friday morning, according to posts on the Uinta County Fire and Ambulance Facebook page.
-The first occurred on Donner Ave. in the Aspen Grove area at approximately 9:30 a.m.
+The first occurred in an outbuilding on Donner Ave. in the Aspen Grove area at approximately 9:30 a.m.
 Fire Cpt.
-Tim Overy said that fire was likely caused by hot ashes left in a plastic bucket.
+Tim Overy said that fire was accidental and caused by hot ashes from a wood stove discarded in a non-metal bucket.
+There were no injuries from that fire.

 The third fire occurred at around 4 p.m. on Friday afternoon, when a motor home on County Rd. was engulfed in flames.
-A man at that location was seriously injured and taken to Evanston Regional Hospital in critical condition, according to a Fire and Ambulance Facebook post.
-The cause of that fire is still under investigation.
+Overy said the circumstances surrounding that fire are still under investigation.
+A man at that location had collapsed was and taken to Evanston Regional Hospital in critical condition, according to the Fire and Ambulance Facebook page, although family members have confirmed that man — Cameron John — died Friday afternoon.